 These "rescue attempts" notwithstanding, another strand of literature, tracing back to the early work by Roy (1952), Markowitz (1959), Hogan and Warren (1972, 1974) and Bawa and Lindenberg (1977), posits that the mean-variance, or quadratic utility, framework underlying the basic CAPM and the resulting security market line and linear beta pricing relationship is too simplistic.
-If investors are averse to volatility only when it leads to losses, not gains, then the relevant measure of risk is not (total) variance but rather the semivariance of negative returns.1 Intuitively, if investors only care about downside variation, then the covariation associated with a positive aggregate market return should not be priced in equilibrium.
-These same pricing implications also arise in a setting with disappointment aversion preferences as in Gul (1991), and its generalization in Routledge and Zin (2010), recently explored by Farago and Tedongap (2018).2
+If investors are averse to volatility only when it leads to losses, not gains, then the relevant measure of risk is not (total) variance but rather the semivariance of negative returns.
+This same basic idea also underlies the notion of loss aversion and the prospect theory pioneered by Kahneman and Tversky (1979), as supported by an extensive subsequent experimental literature and other empirical evidence.
+Intuitively, if investors only care about downside variation, then the covariation associated with a positive aggregate market return should not be priced in equilibrium.
+These same pricing implications also arise in a setting with disappointment aversion preferences as in Gul (1991), and its generalization in Routledge and Zin (2010), recently explored by Farago and Tedongap (2018).
+As shown by Anthonisz (2012), they may also be cast in a more traditional stochastic discount factor pricing framework assuming a "kinked" pricing kernel.